Chern classes from Morava K-theories to $p^n$-typical oriented theories: Truncation of operations and the topological filtration

 We follow Vishik's proof of the Th. \ref{th:Vish_op} (\cite[5.4]{Vish2}) in which the operation is reconstructed on arbitraty smooth variety by induction on its dimension.
 The key ingredient in this argument is the Riemann-Roch theorem (Th. \ref{th:riemann_roch}) for closed smooth subvarieties.

-The idea of the construction of an operation by induction is the following: if $X$ is a variety of dimension $d+1$, and $\alpha\in \tilde{A}^*(X)$ is supported on a smooth divisor $i:D\hookrightarrow X$, then $\phi(i_*(\alpha) z_1\cdots z_n)\in B^*(X\times (\mathbb{P}^\infty)^{\times n})$ can be calculated by the Riemann-Roch formula using the value of $\phi$ on a product of projective spaces with $D$, while the latter is a variety of dimension $d$.
-There are, however, two technical issues which make proofs a little bit cumbersome.
-First, the divisor $D$ does not have to be smooth, and if not the Riemann-Roch formula can not be applied.
+The idea of the construction of an operation by induction is the following: if $X$ is a variety of dimension $d+1$, and $\alpha\in \tilde{A}^*(X)$ is supported on a smooth divisor $i\colon D\hookrightarrow X$, then $\phi(i_*(\alpha) z_1\cdots z_n)\in B^*(X\times (\mathbb{P}^\infty)^{\times n})$ can be calculated by the Riemann-Roch formula using the value of $\phi$ on a product of projective spaces with $D$, while the latter is a variety of dimension $d$.
+There are, however, two technical issues which make the following proof a little bit cumbersome.
+First, the divisor $D$ does not have to be smooth, and if it is not, the Riemann-Roch formula can not be applied.
 Second, the fact that $\phi$ sends additive generators of $A^*(X\times (\mathbb{P}^\infty)^{\times n})$ to the $j$-th part of the topological filtration does not directly imply that $\phi$ sends every element to this part of the filtration as the operation does not have to be additive.
-To deal with the first problem one uses resolutions of singularities, and derivatives of the operation help to deal with the second.
+To deal with the first problem one uses resolutions of singularities, and the second one is dealt with by considering derivatives of the operations.

 {\bf Induction assumption.} For an integer $d\ge 0$, every smooth variety $X$ of dimension not greater than $d$ and every number $n\ge 0$ the map

 takes values in $\tau^i B^*(X\times (\mathbb{P}^\infty)^{\times n})$.